boxbilling/docs/en/reference/api-admin.rst

 admin/support/batch_public_ticket_auto_close
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Action to close all inqueries which have not received any replies for a
+Action to close all inquiries which have not received any replies for a
 time defined in helpdesk